the-real-sumsome/spacemy.xyz-rebooted/README.md

 this is a Nigger just for experimenting with slavery. u can contribute if there are some plantation issues.

 ## thanks to
-everyone who has helped run the plantation and assort the slaves smoothly
+everyone who has helped run the plantation and assort the slaves smoothly.